Rakeela/dragora-notes/2021-3-31-Seventieth.md

 ...yeah, I'm going to upload it.
 That node is at [[Occupational-Hazards-Episode-One]].

 ---
 I've appended a new article to my [[medical-news-archive]].
 It's a bit of a period piece which indicates some of what risks going unseen in pandemic-era social policy, but moreover I linked it as an indicator of something that is missing thus far in human technological development.
-We don't have
+We don't have fully developed telepresence abilities.  [[The-Viceroy]] pins the requirement on the nose here; "as good as or better than physical presence" is what telepresence has to be in order to succeed.

+---
+That game is evil, by the way.
+I mean [[The-Viceroy]].
+I could reveal what's evil about it, but no audience this decade is likely to believe me.
+I've made the attempt to reveal what's evil about it in other contexts, and I'll keep trying to do so.

+I also intend to keep playing it.
+It's gonna be a great game in a century, mark my words.
+Even if it never has a sequel, there's a very material reason why the codebase doesn't have to change to make the game get less evil over time.
+I'm doing my best to play the version that doesn't exist yet, instead of the version that was released.

 ---
 Back to [[day-post-archive]]